singhrohan62/Khana-80/README.md

-NIRVANA - its basically a web layout for a new coffee shop which will be opening its gates for people soon:grinning:.This project is built in React JS, trending front-end frameworks of JS.
+NIRVANA - its basically a website for a coffee shop which will be opening its gates for people soon:grinning:.
 Will be deploying it soon!